📝 Financial KPIs & management · ⏱️ 3 min read

 Average check lower than average:

-• Menu engineering could be better (not promoting profitable dishes)
+• Menu engineering needs work (not promoting profitable dishes)

 Take action based on the comparison

-If your food cost is 5 percentage points higher than average:
+If your food cost runs 5 percentage points above benchmark:

 • At €300,000 annual revenue = €15,000 in excess costs